 So, Does Lipozene Work?

 Fiber has no calories and helps fill us up so it makes sense that Lipozene would work for some people.
-While I like this supplement contains no stimulants, remember the results you see would depend in part on whether you ate fewer calories and did some exercise.
+Also the key ingredient in Lipozene is the same as has been used in clinical studies.
+While I like this supplement has no stimulants, remember the results you see would depend in part on whether you ate fewer calories and did some exercise.
 While I have some doubts about the claims of weight loss being 78% pure body fat, the fact remains some studies do show konjac fiber (glucomannan) may help some people lose weight.